prismake/typegql/README.md

 - decapi has `@DuplexObjectType` and `@DuplexField`
 - decapi has mixins
-- decapi can type infer Date type
+- decapi can infer Date type
 - decapi allows you to have an empty object type-you can populate it with fields at runtime